 If it doesn't, no big deal.

-I said it's fine.
+I said, it's fine.

-It's not gonna be a big deal.
+It's not going to be a big deal.

-Then again, I didn't hear, I didn't hear the very first conversation.
+I didn't hear the very first client.

 Stop standing up for your BFF because that's baloney.